 The quintessential African safari experience

 Apoka game drives are the best way to explore the far reaches of the park within a short space of time.
 Coming face to face with large mammals and predators from the safety of your vehicle is an unforgettable experience.

-The majority of drives follow two, 20 kilometre, routes in the wildlife-rich Narus Valley.
-Here a small amount of water remains even in the dry season, attracting large buffalo herds, thirsty elephants, and antelope.
+Most drives follow two 20-kilometre routes through the wildlife-rich Narus Valley.
+Here, a small amount of water remains even in the dry season, attracting large buffalo herds, thirsty elephants, and antelope.
 A gathering of herbivores attracts predators, allowing you to see a range of beautiful animals.

-When water is widespread, this remains an excellent spot for wildlife, especially for birdlife.
-Game drives depart in the early morning and late afternoon, especially in the hot, dry season, to find the animals at their most active and when the light is best for photography.
+In the hot, dry season, game drives depart in the early morning and late afternoon.
+This allows you to witness the animals in their most active state and capture memories when the light is best for photography.

 The drier Kidepo Valley has less wildlife, but it has a wild beauty and is well worth discovering.
-Use the Kanagorok hot springs, 30 kilometres north of Apoka as your focus, but don’t get blinkered.
+Use the Kanagorok hot springs, 30 kilometres north of Apoka, as your focus, but do not get blinkered.
 Drive slowly, crossing the Kidepo River - a wide sand bed in the dry season - and meander across plains framed by the mountains.
 This is the best place for ostrich and secretary bird, while kudu enjoy the protection of the thicker bush.

 Step out into the wild savannah, leaving the grumbling engine behind

-For those looking for a greater challenge, a 15 kilometre route follows the ridge line into the hills.
-While there are many possible trails, it is worth being aware that some may not have been walked for a long time and will be temporarily closed.
+For those looking for a greater challenge, a 15-kilometre route follows the ridge line into the hills.
+While there are many possible trails, some may not have been walked for a long time and will be temporarily closed.

 The Karamojong are an ethnic group of Nilotic language speaking, cattle loving nomadic agro-pastoralists who migrated into what is now north-eastern Uganda from Ethiopia over 500 years ago.
 Like their counterparts in northern Kenya and south-western Ethiopia, the Karamojong have largely resisted the onset of modernity (although that is beginning to change) and still live traditional lives little changed from the time of their first arrival.

-Their love of cattle is matched by their love of other peoples’ cattle and so conflict has long been a part of Karamojong culture.
-This took on a more sinister edge as assault rifles became widely available following the end of the Amin regime, making the area off-limits to outsiders.
-However, since the withdrawal of Joseph Kony and the Lord’s Resistance Army from northern Uganda in 2005 and the de-militarisation of Karamoja by the Ugandan government in 2011, the area is now both safe to visit and welcoming to outsiders.
+The community’s love of cattle has resulted in disputes over livestock and conflict has long been a part of Karamojong culture.
+This took on a more sinister edge as assault rifles became widely available following the end of the Amin regime, temporarily making the area off-limits to outsiders.
+However, since the withdrawal of Joseph Kony and the Lord’s Resistance Army from northern Uganda in 2005, and the de-militarisation of Karamoja by the Ugandan government in 2011, the area is now both safe to visit and welcoming to tourists.

-Although it is the Park that attracts visitors, it is also the Park that deprived the Dodoth Karamojong from their traditional grazing and foraging grounds.
-It is therefore not only interesting to visit the communities that border the Park to learn about their culture, but also feels like the right thing to do to make sure those communities receive benefit from your visit.
+The park deprived the Dodoth Karamojong of their traditional grazing and foraging grounds.
+It is therefore not only interesting to visit the Karamojong to learn about their culture, but also essential to ensure you are travelling sustainably.
+This ensures that the Karamojong directly benefit from tourism.

 The Ik people suffered most from the creation of the park.
-Thought to have been the first arrivals of the Ethiopian migration, the Ik were initially pastoralists who then lost their cattle to Karamojong, Turkana and Pokot raiders.
-Resorting to a hunter-gatherer lifestyle on the lower slopes of the Morungole Mountains, they were ejected from the Park in 1962.
-The only option available to them was to attempt subsistence farming high up in the mountains outside of the park borders.
+Thought to have been the first arrivals of the Ethiopian migration, the Ik were initially pastoralists who lost their cattle to Karamojong, Turkana, and Pokot raiders.
+Resorting to a hunter-gatherer lifestyle on the lower slopes of the Morungole Mountains, they were ejected from the park in 1962.
+The only option available to them was to attempt subsistence farming high up in the mountains outside the park borders.

-However, although suspecting the things he saw to be a partial result of the expulsion of the Ik from the park, Turnbull did not fully grasp the impact of the move and therefore the fact that increasing prosperity - not just survival - would enable to restoration of kinder, more expected, human customs.
+Although Turnbull suspected that his experiences of the Ik were a partial result of their expulsion from the park, he did not fully grasp the impact of the trauma.
+Turnbull missed the point that increasing prosperity - not just survival - would enable the Ik to restore kinder, more expected, human customs.

 Two different routes are available, depending on local weather conditions and your level of fitness.